 Unlike a patent or trademark, in the UK it is not necessary to register in order to acquire legal protection for your copyright.
 However, the service providers claim that "if an infringement is made on your work, your entry in the UKCS registry will provide strong evidence of your copyright ownership from the date of registration", which may increase your chances of a successful resolution.

-The University of York's Research Grants and Contracts office offers advice about registering and protecting other aspects of your intellectual property, including patents, trademarks and design rights.
+The University of York's Research and Knowledge Exchange Contracts office offers advice about registering and protecting other aspects of your intellectual property, including patents, trademarks and design rights.

 CopyrightUser.org is an independent educational resource targeted at content creators and students, with support from several UK universities.
 Up-to-date guidance includes how to Licence and Exploit your Work.